cybozu-go/contour-plus/docs/usage.md

 - `cert-manager.io/issuer` - The name of an  [Issuer][] to acquire the certificate required for this HTTPProxy from.
 The Issuer must be in the same namespace as the HTTPProxy.
 - `cert-manager.io/cluster-issuer` - The name of a [ClusterIssuer][Issuer] to acquire the certificate required for this ingress from.
 It does not matter which namespace your Ingress resides, as ClusterIssuers are non-namespaced resources.
 - `kubernetes.io/tls-acme: "true"` - With this, contour-plus generates Certificate automatically from HTTPProxy.
-- `contour-plus.cybozu.com/delegated-domain: "acme.example.com"` - With this, contour-plus generates will create a CNAME record pointing to the delegation domain for use when performing DNS-01 DCV during the Certificate creation.
+- `contour-plus.cybozu.com/delegated-domain: "acme.example.com"` - With this, contour-plus generates a [DNSEndpoint][] to create a CNAME record pointing to the delegation domain for use when performing DNS-01 DCV during the Certificate creation.

 If both of `cert-manager.io/issuer` and `cert-manager.io/cluster-issuer` exist, `cluster-issuer` takes precedence.